encode/uvicorn/docs/deployment.md

   --help                          Show this message and exit.
 ```

-See the "configuration" section of the docs for more details on the supported options for running uvicorn.
+See the [settings documentation](settings.md) for more details on the supported options for running uvicorn.

 ## Running programmatically